Jonathan2251/lbd/source/gpu.rst

 .. note::

-   3D modeling tools do store animation and movement data — but they do NOT store any rendering or API‑specific code.
+   3D modeling tools do store animation and movement data
+     — but they do NOT store any rendering or API‑specific code.

-   Game engines do store animation data — but programmers still write the logic that plays, blends, and controls those animations.
+   Game engines do store animation data
+     — but programmers still write the logic that plays, blends, and controls those animations.

+.. _movement:

 **Animation Data vs. Movement Speed in Games**